Luohuayu/BadEye/README.md

 # limitations

 Now that we can ask BEDaisy to read/write for us, what are the limitations?
 Well first off you cannot use this to read/write the process that battleye is protecting but you can use this to read/write any other process you can open a simple handle too. `Rust`, `Valorant`, you name it, just open a `PROCESS_QUERY_LIMITED_INFORMATION` handle and pass it to `BEDaisy`.
+The reason this works is two fold, firstly BattlEye assumes that the handle already has this access, secondly BattlEye only uses the handle to get the `EPROCESS` so they can call `MmCopyVirtualMemory`.
+You can see this in my runtime logs of `BEDaisy`.